WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++

-If your python was not installed using brew, make sure you have this in your .bash_profile file or executed somehow:
+If your python was not installed using brew, make sure you have this in your :file:`.bash_profile` file or executed somehow:

 .. code-block:: sh